kainazzzo/printstreamer/docs/OBS_URLSOURCE_OVERLAY.md

 ## Update Frequency

 The endpoint queries Moonraker for current printer state.
 Configure your preferred update frequency in the OBS URLSource plugin settings.
-The PrintStreamer overlay service has its own refresh interval (default 1000ms) that can be configured in `appsettings.json`:
+PrintStreamer itself has a configurable refresh interval (`Overlay:RefreshMs`) which controls how often the overlay snapshot is refreshed.

 ```json
 {